oreqizer/oreqizer/content/the-math-of-fitness/index.md

 # Programming

-Putting all of this into practice, we can create a very rough boilerplate how to create our training program.
+Putting all of this into practice, we can create a very high-level boilerplate how to create our training program.
 We want our program to be:

 - Practical, easy to adhere
 - Progressively challenging